Do you own a small pest control company? Perhaps plan to buy one? In either case, knowing what the business is worth is essential.

 - Business price to gross revenues or net sales.

-- Business price to gross profit.
+- Selling price to gross profit.

-- Business price to net income.
+- Business selling price to net income.

-- Business price to EBIT and EBITDA earnings.
+- Price to EBIT and EBITDA earnings.

 - Business price to Seller’s discretionary cash flow (SDCF).

 - Sale price to Furniture, Fixtures and Equipment (FF&E) Assets.

 Picking the valuation multiples that best reflect your company’s value drivers

 Using a number of valuation multiples at once can tell you quite a bit about the key value drivers for your company.
 For example, established, highly profitable businesses are best valued using the earnings-based valuation multiples.

 In fact, the business value spread is the smallest if you use the Price to Net Income multiples.
 This means that the business buyers and sellers tend to rely on the pest control company’s profitability as the preferred basis for business valuation in order to support the asking or offer price.